ShiqiYu/libfacedetection.train/README.md

 ```

 ## Design your own model
-You can copy $TRAIN_ROOT/tasks/task1/ to $TRAIN_ROOT/tasks/task2/ or other similar directory, and then modify the model defined in file: tasks/task2/yufacedetectnet.py .
+You can copy `$TRAIN_ROOT/tasks/task1/` to `$TRAIN_ROOT/tasks/task2/` or other similar directory, and then modify the model defined in file: tasks/task2/yufacedetectnet.py .

+## Citation
+Our paper, which introduces a novel loss named Extended IoU (EIoU), is coming out soon.
+We trained our model using the EIoU loss and obtained a performance boost, see [Performance on WIDER Face (Val)](#performance-on-wider-face-(val)) for details.
+Stay tune for the release of our paper!